WorldWideTelescope/wwt-webgl-engine/docs/engine/engine-pinia-index.md

-This package turns the [AAS WorldWide Telescope][wwt] rendering engine, [@wwtelescope/engine], into a well-behaved web app component using [Vue], [Pinia], and [TypeScript].
+This package turns the [WorldWide Telescope][wwt] rendering engine, [@wwtelescope/engine], into a well-behaved web app component using [Vue], [Pinia], and [TypeScript].